ColeMichael03/326_FINAL_PROJECT/README.md

 # Running the Game
 To run the game, simply enter `python3 game.py` into your shell when in the same directory as the file.
 No command line arguments needed!
-(Windows users remove the '3')

 ## Bibliography